OGcanviz/tutorial-introduction-to-NGINX/README.md

     Merged "TestKub" as current context in C:\Users\TestUser\.kube\config

-**Optionally: Set the context, if you have used other Kubernetes clusters before**
+**Optionally: Set the context, if you have used other Kubernetes clusters before.**

 If you have been developing against a local or a different Kubernetes cluster, your current ```kubectl``` configuration may point to a different cluster.
 To correct this, please use the following command: